YKW-Modding/yo-docs/romfs-legend/yw2/yw2_a.fa.md

 ---
 # yw2_a.fa
 This is the main game archive containing all assets and data that dosent change across localisations.
-> **Note: Some Exceptions such as Wanted Criminal `cfg.bin`s and KOR QR Codes are still stored in this archive for developement reasons.**
+> **Note: Some purely-data `cfg.bin`s such as Wanted Criminal data and KOR QR Codes are still stored in this archive for developement reasons.**

 It contains:
 * `ctr/` - Game Icons.
 * `sky/` - A folder containing `default.xk`, an archive of skybox data.